DinoChiesa/Edge-Quota-Alert-Proxy/README.md

 the compact form of the JSON for the quota alerts.

 To use it, write a text file with the json you want, then invoke the script and pass that file.
-The script just reads the JSON then serializes it with minimal spacing.
+The script just reads the JSON then re-serializes as JSON it with minimal spacing.

 Example: